 Injury Law Basics

-You've suffered an injury and think that someone else is responsible for your injuries.
-Even though it's probably the last thing you want to do while dealing with an injury, it's best to take certain steps immediately after an injury.
+You've suffered an injury and think that someone else is responsible.
+Even though it's probably the last thing you want to do while dealing with an injury, it's best to take certain steps immediately after an injury to protect your legal rights.
 For example, taking detailed notes of the incident and injuries can strengthen your case.
 These notes can also be helpful when discussing your legal options with an attorney.
 Even if you've hired an experienced personal injury attorney, it's good to have an idea of what's going on in your case.